 - Look over your plant and find a section that has had consistently healthy growth.
 There should also be at least two leaves located on the farthest end of the branch.

-- Using your clean, sharp scissors to cut it 6 inches below the tip of the plant.
+- Use your clean, sharp scissors to cut it 6 inches below the tip of the plant.

-- Remove any leaves aside from two closest to the branch’s tip.
+- Remove any leaves aside from the two closest to the branch’s tip.

 - Use the scissors again to make three-inch incisions on the bottom half of the branch so that it can properly grow.